Top 10 Environmental Science Research Topics

 At last, the world is waking up to the fact that people of color and other marginalized populations lack something many take for granted: a healthy environment.
 Not everyone has access to clean drinking water, good soil, clean air, and green spaces.
 And without these things, you can't live your life to its fullest potential.

-Right now there's a lot of research being done to quantify the extent of these problems.
+Right now, there's a lot of research being done to quantify the extent of these problems.
 How many people have been impacted by the Flint water crisis?
 What's happening to the widows of Navajo uranium miners?
-By documenting these impacts, we can work together toward a solution in this unique niche that blends environmental science with sociology.
+By documenting these impacts, we can work together towards an equitable solution that blends environmental science with sociology.

 The Environment Needs Your Help